guillemontecinos/itp_fall_2018_open_source_studio/final_project/documentation.md

 * Track, translation and correction of Spanish p5.js examples (2/2)
 * Write TRANSLATION.md (1/2)

+### Advances

+#### Mentoring Meeting
+A meeting was held with @montoyamoraga in which the work carried out thus far was discussed.
+The main conclusion was to make the documentation file an accessible and well explained resource, that could be followed even for people with low experience using GitHub.
+That meeting notes and summary were documented in this [issue](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/issues/4), but the main points are as follow:

+- change title to contributing or i18n or related
+- add instructions for when you make a mistake, start over again, as in, delete your fork, fork again, etc.
+- add screenshots
+- add https://help.github.com/articles/syncing-a-fork/ instructions of setting up your fetch upstream. be very explicit on making new pull requests only include src/ files, nothing else.
+- be very explicit on making the difference between setup that only happens once on your machine or fork, and things that happen all the time
+- Some structure:
+1. Intro: how the website works
+2. section 0: setup that only happens once
+3. section 1: everytime you do a pull request you do X
+- remind that issues are welcome, and that pull request is a lot to ask maybe
+- be encouraging and use "you", second person, paraphrase from p5.js community statement
+- explain how i18n works for pages in general and for reference
+- talk about i18n handlers and placeholders

+Most of the changes proposed during the meeting were included in the final version of this project.

+#### User test
+A user testing session was carried out during the last meeting of the class.
+In that opportunity the documentation file was followed and reviewed by @nicolaspe and @camilleweins, according to the directions opened in this [issue](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/issues/5):

+Thanks for your collaboration! 😄

+## Directions
+1. Follow this [tutorial](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/blob/master/final_project/i18n_contribution.md) to set up the repo.
+Fork [my fork](https://github.com/guillemontecinos/p5.js-website) of the base repo.
+2. go to `src/data/es.yml` and make the following modifications (further information [here](https://github.com/guillemontecinos/itp_fall_2018_open_source_studio/blob/master/final_project/i18n_contribution.md#translation-of-all-pages-except-reference-and-examples)):
+* Change the content of the `interactivity-title` from "Interactivity" to "Interacción"
+* Change the content of the `interactivity`handler from "Introduction to interactivity with the mouse and keyboard." to "Introducción a la interacción usando el ratón y el teclado."
+3. Commit your changes to your repo
+4. Submit a Pull Request to my fork.

+## Evaluation
+If you detect any need of improvement or advice please open an Issue under this repo.

 ## Week 5
 ### Week 5 Goals
 * Write TRANSLATION.md (2/2)
 * Final documentation

+### Advances